- Explain the investment, government spending, and net export functions

 The demand for imported goods and services is a subset of the demand for goods and services generally.
 We’ve established that consumption expenditure increases with national income; thus in a macroeconomic context, the same thing is true of imports—the purchase of imports increases with national income.
 The demand by foreigners for our exports depends on their national income, but it is independent of our domestic national income.
 We can draw these two relationships as the export and import functions, shown below in Figures 4a and 4b.

 The export function, which shows how exports change with the level of a country’s own real GDP, is drawn as a horizontal line, as in the example in Figure 4(a) where exports are drawn at a level of $840.
 Again, as in the case of investment spending and government spending, drawing the export function as horizontal does not imply that exports never change.
-It just means that they do not change because of what is on the horizontal axis—that is, a country’s own level of domestic production—and instead are shaped by the level of aggregate demand in other countries.
+It just means that they do not change because of what is on the horizontal axis—that is, a country’s national income (or GDP)—and instead are shaped by the level of aggregate demand in other countries.
 More demand for exports from other countries would cause the export function to shift up; less demand for exports from other countries would cause it to shift down.

-The import function, as explained above, is an upward-sloping line.
-Imports are drawn in the Keynesian cross diagram as a downward-sloping line.
-The slope is given by the marginal propensity to import (MPI), which is the percentage change in spending on imports when national income (or real GDP) changes.
+The import function, as explained above, is an upward-sloping line, showing that as national income rises so do import expenditures.
+The slope is given by the marginal propensity to import (MPI), which is the percentage change in spending on imports when national income changes.

 In Figure 4(b), the marginal propensity to import is 0.1.
 Thus, if real GDP is $5,000, imports are $500; if real GDP is $6,000, imports are $600, and so on.
 A change in the marginal propensity to import, perhaps as a result of changes in preferences, would alter the slope of the import function.

 Let’s put these ideas together.
 The balance of international trade in a country is called Net Exports in this model.
-Net Exports is defined as a country’s exports minus its imports.
+Net Exports is defined as the value of a country’s exports minus the value of its imports.
 Thus, a trade surplus means a country’s exports are greater than its imports and a trade deficit means the country’s imports are greater than its exports.
 A trade surplus is a net addition to a country’s aggregate expenditure and a trade deficit is a net subtraction.